AnimaApp/anima-sdk/README.md

 * `token`: Figma token starting with `figd_` or `figu_`.
 If not provided, the request will fail.
 * `abortSignal`: An `AbortSignal` to cancel the request.
 * `onForbidden`: A callback function called when we have a 403 error.
-It receives an instance of `NeedsReauthFigmaToken`, `ExpiredFigmaToken`, or `UnknownForbiddenFigmaError`.
+It receives an instance of `NeedsReauthFigmaToken`, `ExpiredFigmaToken`, `FileNotExportable`, or `UnknownForbiddenFigmaError`.
 The callback can return a promise that resolves to an object with a `retry` property containing a new token, or `void` to not retry and rethrow the error.
 If no function is provided, it just rethrows the error.
 * `onRateLimited`: A callback function called when the request is rate-limited.
 It receives an object with `retryAfter` (seconds to wait), `figmaPlanTier`, and `figmaRateLimitType`.
 Return `true` to automatically retry the request, or `false` to throw a `RateLimitExceeded` error.
 If no function is provided, it will always throw `RateLimitExceeded`.
 If the function returns `true` and you want to abort while waiting, use the `abortSignal`.
 Learn more about [Figma's rate limiting](https://developers.figma.com/docs/rest-api/rate-limits).

 ##### Overriding Options